Shipping/Returns/PackagingExpand +Close x

 What about supplements, probiotics, and digestive enzymes?

-We aren’t against supplements, and we do use Omega 3 fatty acids, glucosamine, and probiotics occasionally.
-But we believe you can get all the nutrients from the raw source, rather than from supplements.
-All grass-fed red meats are high in Omega 3s.
-Sometimes it is more convenient to supplement, but you need to be careful not to over-supplement..
+We aren’t against supplements, and we do believe in using Omega 3 fatty acids, glucosamine, and probiotics occasionally.
+But we also believe you can get all the nutrients from the raw source, rather than from supplements.
+Sometimes it is more convenient to supplement, but you need to be careful not to over-supplement.
 For example, if given continually, digestive enzymes can hinder the body's natural production of enzymes.

 Digestive enzymes make sense for pets with long-standing digestion problems, but if your pet is generally healthy and is being fed a raw diet rich in natural food nutrients, they are probably getting everything they need from a nutrition standpoint.